The Cromer Material Handling Blog

 7. Forklift "growls" – suddenly develops loud noises during normal operation

 Pull the forklift into a safe spot off the facility floor.
 Let it rest for at least 4 hours to cool off.
-Then conduct a maintenance check, like you would at close of shift.
+Then conduct a maintenance check, like you would at close of shift, or call a Cromer service tech for an on-site check.

 Pay special attention to three things:

-2. Hoses – All in place?
+2. Hoses – Are they all in place?
 Any leaks?
+None of them look/feel crunchy?

 3. Fan belts – Are they intact?
-Taut?
+Still taut?

 Most of the time, one of these is responsible for a forklift overheating.

 If those all look OK, check the forklift's workload for the day.
-Has it carried loads exceeding its max capacity?
+Has it carried loads exceeding its max capacity, even once?
 Operators may have overworked it, causing it to heat up too fast.

 Cooling an Overheated Forklift